-When victims reach out, police must be prepared
+When sexual assault victims reach out, police must be prepared

-Marcy Segal is a Toronto criminal lawyer
+Marcy Segal is a Toronto litigator/advocate with primary focus on victims rights.

 The Globe and Mail has determined that 1 in 5 cases of sexual assault in Canada are unfounded, or dismissed by police forces.
 As someone who spent more than a quarter-century as a defence lawyer (and now helps victims of assault and sexual assault), it has been clear to me for some time that the entire system is failing victims and requires an overhaul.
 The process as it stands now most often breaks down at the very beginning, at the police station.
 Any damage done here inevitably leads to a bad experience in the courtroom for victims.